CostasChou/SeleniumThesisE2ETests/README.md

 ## Test execution :rocket:
-⚠️⚠️⚠️ATTENTION!
+⚠️⚠️⚠️<u><strong>ATTENTION!
 NOT ALL TESTS SHOULD BE EXECUTED PARALLELY!
 IF TESTS WILL BE EXECUTED PARALLELY IT WILL POSSIBLY AFFECT THE AVAILABILITY OF (https://uniportal.ihu.gr).
-PLEASE DO NOT EXECUTE MORE THAN 3 TESTS PARALLELY...⚠️⚠️⚠️
+PLEASE DO NOT EXECUTE MORE THAN 3 TESTS PARALLELY...⚠️⚠️⚠️ </strong></u>
 Tests can be executed by right-clicking on the testng.xml file, selecting "Run as" and then selecting "1 TestNG Suite".
 ▶︎ More info about execution:  :computer:
 The tests will be executed with the order that is described in "testng.xml" file.